Green-ing up LTL: How to implement sustainable shipping practices

 As an industry that relies heavily upon fossil fuels, freight shipping is a large factor in the conversation surrounding sustainability.
 Less-than truckload (LTL) shipping is often seen as the most cost-effective means of transporting goods from place to place.
-Unfortunately, it also includes tons of boxes being used and discarded, with gasoline-powered trucks criss-crossing the country to and from terminals — both of which have harmful and lasting effects on the environment.
+Unfortunately, it also includes tons of boxes being used and discarded, with gasoline-powered trucks crisscrossing across the country to and from terminals — both of which have harmful and lasting effects on the environment.
 With climate change top of mind across the country, it’s the perfect moment for the shipping industry to reevaluate its practices and find ways to reduce its environmental impact.

 The shipping industry can take a lesson from the food service industry: Ditch the hazardous, non-recyclable packing materials in favor of green shipping materials.
 Non-biodegradable items like foam packing peanuts take hundreds of years to break down in landfills, and printed labels leach their ink and glue into the earth, poisoning surrounding plant and animal life.

 Making the switch to renewable, biodegradable materials is one of the fastest changes you can implement to start using green shipping practices.
 Consider adopting some (or all!) of the following materials into your supply chain: